 “Children are not possessions.
 You don’t “allow” the other parent extra time.
 When you say this, you imply that you think of your children as “things,” not humans.” –Author Unknown

 Chapter 3, Title 30 in the Code of Alabama notes the laws about Alabama custody and visitation schedules.
-Below is some general information concerning custody and visitation.
+Below is some general information concerning child custody and visitation.

 Physical custody determines where your child lives and how both parents share time with the child.
 That custody can be joint physical or sole physical custody.
 In joint physical custody, the child spends frequent and continuing contact with both parents; however, this type of custody does not necessarily mean that the child spends an equal amount of time with both parents.
-Sole physical custody is notes that your child lives with one parent and visits the other parent.
+Sole physical custody is noted that your child lives with one parent and visits the other parent.

-Custody and Visitation Schedule
+Custody & Visitation Schedule

 Parents can agree to a custody and visitation schedule and present it to the Court.
 They should include weekday and weekend parenting time, holiday visitation, and summer break details in the schedule.
 Alabama courts encourage parents to work together to create a schedule in the best interest of the child and one that gives both parents frequent and continuing contact with the child.